micmejia/bible-dump/NKJV/Acts/Acts 15.md

 Now therefore, why do you test God by putting a yoke on the neck of the disciples which neither our fathers nor we were able to bear?

 ###### 11
-But we believe that through the grace of the Lord Jesus [^b]Christ we shall be saved in the same manner as they."
+But we believe that through the grace of the Lord Jesus Christ we shall be saved in the same manner as they."

 ###### 12
 Then all the multitude kept silent and listened to Barnabas and Paul declaring how many miracles and wonders God had worked through them among the Gentiles.

 ###### 13
-And after they had [^c]become silent, James answered, saying, "Men _and_ brethren, listen to me:
+And after they had become silent, James answered, saying, "Men _and_ brethren, listen to me:

 ###### 14
 Simon has declared how God at the first visited the Gentiles to take out of them a people for His name.